-Lauren Asta is a traveling muralist and artist with a home base in San Francisco.
+Lauren Asta is a traveling muralist and artist.
 She specializes in illustration, oddity art, doodle art, street art and murals.
-Her art studio is known as the Arthole and is located in Alameda, California.
 Her murals are all hand painted without any aid of a sketch, projector, or traced outlined.
 She works completely free hand.
-Currently she is on a tour (#astaarttour) across the United States attacking any wall she can get her hands on to paint murals (indoor and/or outdoor).
+Currently she is on a tour (#astaarttour) across the United States, and beyond… attacking any wall she can get her hands on (indoor and/or exterior).
 You can follow her progress on instagram: @lauren_asta or on her Facebook: https://www.facebook.com/LalaAsta.
-If you are/know someone that has a business that could use a mural (indoor and/or outdoor) please contact me.
-Doesn't matter what city or project, I am interested in hearing what you've got in mind: firstname.lastname@example.org.
+If you are/know someone that has a business that could use a mural (indoor and/or exterior) please contact me.
+Doesn't matter what city or project, I am interested in hearing what you've got in mind: email@example.com.

 Art creates an emotional connection within us.
 Art allows us to pay attention and to be connected to it and thus be connected with others.
 I want my time here in this life to be special and meaningful.
 Using my emotional and human experience through art, allows me to make my mark in this world.
 My desire to contribute something positive and worthwhile is so strong, one might say art is what makes me feel human.